simeon-s-ng/akairmonitorr/README.md

 #> # ℹ 2 more variables: pm25 <dbl>, relhum <dbl>
 ```

-You can create an OpenAir Temporal plot with your imported data:
+You can create an OpenAir diurnal plot with your imported data:

 ``` r
 plot_quant_pm25(haines_quant, "Haines")